pulp/pulpcore/staging_docs/dev/learn/architecture/rest-api.md

 As with most things related to the API, the place to start working with Master/Detail models is in their ViewSet.
-The default ViewSet base class provided by the Pulp platform, {class}`pulpcore.app.viewsets.base.NamedModelViewSet` is aware of Master/Detail relationships, and will do the right thing when registered with our API router.
+The default ViewSet base class provided by the Pulp platform, `pulpcore.app.viewsets.base.NamedModelViewSet` is aware of Master/Detail relationships, and will do the right thing when registered with our API router.
 In order to benefit from this behavior, a ViewSet must be declared that represents the Master model of a Master/Detail relationship, and that ViewSet must, at a minimum, have its `endpoint_name` set to something